A major concert in celebration of 1000 years of the Abbey of St Edmund.

 Angel Hill, Bury St Edmunds, Suffolk

-HIS LIGHT IN US is a new work commissioned for the 1,000th anniversary of the Abbey of St Edmund.
+A new work has been commissioned for the 1,000th anniversary of the Abbey of St Edmund.
 The idea for a commission was put forward by Leslie Olive, conductor of Suffolk Philharmonic Orchestra, to the Music Committee for the 2020 celebrations, and Canon Matthew Vernon, Sub-Dean of St Edmundsbury Cathedral, suggested that the new work might be formed around texts associated with St Benedict, and composer Paul Carr has gladly taken that brief.
 He writes:

 "Many thanks for this idea and for searching the Rule of Saint Benedict.
 I also have a copy, as well as Saint Benedict’s Prayer Book from Ampleforth Abbey.
 Your selection of extracts is very helpful, not least in giving me a sense of direction.
 I’m setting various quotations from Saint Benedict and linking them to Psalms and Prayers from the Prayer Book.
-As a title, I am calling the work HIS LIGHT IN US as I'd like it to reflect the goodness, honesty, help and solace we can offer others through the teachings of Jesus with Saint Benedict's rule as a guide.
+The work will reflect the goodness, honesty, help and solace we can offer others through the teachings of Jesus with Saint Benedict's rule as a guide.
 It seems particularly relevant at this time of so much unease here in the UK and in the world as a whole."

 Participation in this première is open to capable choral singers from across Suffolk.
 Singers who would like to take part must have excellent music-reading skills and attend the rehearsals of Eye Bach Choir on Friday nights from 4th September 2020 until the day of the concert (Saturday 24th October).